BlockchainCommons/Gordian/README.md

 Please see [The Gordian Reference Libraries](https://github.com/BlockchainCommons/crypto-commons#gordian-reference-libraries) for a complete list of libraries in a variety of languages.

+## Module Dependencies

+* [This document](SwiftDependencies.md) details the dependencies between many of our reference libraries and apps in the Swift/iOS/macOS ecosystem.
+Many of the higher-level libraries are written in Swift, while there are a number of important lower-level libraries that are written in C or C++.

 ## #SmartCustody Articles

 Please see the [SmartCustody repo](https://github.com/BlockchainCommons/SmartCustody) for articles on Multisigs, Timelocks, and other SmartCustody topics.